Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-H6FZ4VqocHw.md

 # [January 22nd, 2020 Livestream](../2020-01-22.md)
 ## Q&A: Will we need to buy a new copy for the server?
 https://www.youtube.com/watch?v=H6FZ4VqocHw
+This question was possibly duplicated with a more recent answer: July 28th, 2020 Livestream Q&A: Dedicated Server cost https://clips.twitch.tv/ConfidentLittleSnood4Head

 ### Topics
 * [Features > Planned Features > Dedicated Servers](../topics/features/planned-features/dedicated-servers.md)